Kona

 Compute

 The site runs on a 3-node Kubernetes cluster (k3s) with embedded etcd.
 All three nodes are control-plane plus etcd members, so losing any one of them leaves the cluster writable and the apps running.
 They live on three separate physical hosts, two of which are Proxmox hypervisors.
-The third is a bare-metal box that also hosts a local LLM for the AI-assisted features.
+The third is a bare-metal box that also carries the GPU dedicated to the AI-assisted features.
 Each node is sized to run the full public and hub workload on its own, so a failover from any one of the others doesn't degrade service beyond brief rescheduling latency.

 Local AI